 However, anyone else – be it a member of the public, a coroner, members of the media, a medical professional or a lawyer - may advise the Unit of a situation they believe may require investigation.
-When an incident is reported by anyone other than the police, the SIU also notifies the involved police service.

 The SIU’s investigation of an incident begins at the time of notification and entails a number of actions including: